LeaderPortfolio

 Married Ray Dolby

-Married Ray Dolby, founder of Dolby Laboratories.
+Married Ray Dolby after he founded Dolby Laboratories.

 Philanthropic Impact